ahmedskulj00/ahmedskulj00/README.md

 ### Hi there 👋
 My name is Ahmed Skulj.
 I am a Software Engineering student at the University of Zenica, Bosnia and Herzegovina.
+Apart from studying I also work as a Frontend Developer.

 Want to know more about me?
 [Check out my portfolio.](https://www.ahmedskulj.com/)